Financial Aid Information and Policies

 Vice President of Student Financial Services

 Financial aid is available to eligible students to help meet education-related expenses.
-The types of financial aid available include grants, scholarships, employment, loans, and external aid sources.
+The types of financial aid available include grants, scholarships, employment, loans, and sources of external aid.
 Grants and scholarships are “gift aid” and do not need to be repaid.
-Employment offered as a type of financial aid is paid at a predetermined rate for work actually performed in an approved work study job.
+Employment offered as a type of financial aid is paid at a predetermined rate for work performed in an approved work-study job.
 Loans must be repaid to the lender based on the terms of the signed master promissory note and agreed repayment plan, typically after the student leaves school.
 The Financial Aid Office processes several different forms of external aid for both Online and Residential students.
 The Financial Aid Office does not approve or deny any form of external aid but will process what has already been approved by a donor or funding entity.

 All applicants for financial aid are required to:

-2. Be degree seeking.
-Student auditors, dually enrolled high school students and special non-degree students are not eligible for federal financial aid; and
+- Be degree-seeking.
+Student auditors, dually enrolled high school students and special non-degree seeking students are not eligible for federal financial aid; and

-The student’s financial need is the difference between the Cost of Attendance and the EFC.
+The student’s financial need is the difference between the Cost of Attendance and the SAI.
 The Cost of Attendance may include the educational expenses of:

 To continue to receive institutional or federal student aid, a Liberty University student must maintain Financial Aid Satisfactory Academic Progress (SAP).
 The link to Liberty University’s policy for determining SAP is listed in the Appeals and Complaints Policies below.

-For more information on financial aid, visit the Financial Aid Office located in the Student Service Center at Green Hall or at this page.
+For more information on financial aid, visit the Financial Aid Office located in the Student Service Center at Green Hall or on this page.

 Financial Aid Withdrawal Policy